Multiplayer Nash Preference Optimization: Additional Related Work on Game-Theoretic RLHF

-\section{Additional Related Work on Game-theoretic RLHF}
+\section{Additional Related Work on Game-Theoretic RLHF}

-Another perspective casts preference optimization as a game between the model and its opponents, where equilibrium-seeking methods provide stronger last-iterate guarantees.
+Another perspective frames preference optimization as a game between the model and its opponents, in which equilibrium-seeking methods yield stronger last-iterate guarantees.
 Self-play methods like SPIN~\citep{chen2024self}, SPPO~\citep{wu2024self}, and INPO~\citep{zhang2025iterative} use no-regret dynamics, while Pre-DPO~\citep{pan2025pre} and MPO~\citep{wang2024magnetic} adapt mirror descent.
-More recent methods, such as ONPO~\citep{zhang2025improving} and EGPO~\citep{zhou2025extragradient}, introduce optimism and extragradient techniques for stable convergence under noisy preferences.
+More recent methods, such as ONPO~\citep{zhang2025improving} and EGPO~\citep{zhou2025extragradient}, incorporate optimism and extragradient techniques to ensure stable convergence under noisy preferences.
 These advances primarily focus on two-player games but highlight the importance of equilibrium views in preference optimization.
-Extending RLHF to multiplayer interactions, as pursued by MNPO, generalizes beyond pairwise dynamics and opens the door to richer equilibrium structures for alignment.
+Extending RLHF to multiplayer interactions, as pursued by MNPO, generalizes beyond pairwise dynamics and enables richer equilibrium structures for alignment.